LostInZoom/cartagen/docs/user_guide.rst

 .. method:: visvalingam_whyatt(line, area_tolerance)

-    Returns a simplified version of the line using the Visvalingam-Whyatt algorithm '(Visvalingam & Whyatt, 1993) <https://www.tandfonline.com/doi/abs/10.1179/000870493786962263?journalCode=ycaj20>'_.
+    Returns a simplified version of the line using the Visvalingam-Whyatt algorithm `(Visvalingam & Whyatt, 1993) <https://www.tandfonline.com/doi/abs/10.1179/000870493786962263?journalCode=ycaj20>`_.
     The 'area_tolerance' is the minimum area of the triangle formed by three consecutive vertices, to keep the middle vertex in the simplified line.

 .. code-block:: pycon